serilog/serilog-sinks-rollingfile/README.md

 log-20160702.txt
 ```

-> **Important:** Only one process may write to a log file at a given time.
-For multi-process scenarios, either use separate files or [one of the non-file-based sinks](https://github.com/serilog/serilog/wiki/Provided-Sinks).
+> **Important:** By default, only one process may write to a log file at a given time.
+See _Shared log files_ below for information on multi-process sharing.

 ### Limits